Generalized Fourier coefficients of multiplicative functions: Proof of Proposition

-where we used the definition of $X$, the assumptions that Proposition \ref{p:equid-non-corr} makes on $\delta$, and the fact that $t \leq H$.
-Thus, the conditions of Lemma \ref{l:Lambda} are satisfied for every sufficiently large $T$ (with respect to $d, \dim G, E, E_0, H$ and $U$) when choosing $\alpha = 1/(2U)$.
+where we used the definition of $X$ and the assumptions that Proposition \ref{p:equid-non-corr} makes on $\delta$.
+Thus, choosing $\alpha=1/5$, say, the conditions of Lemma \ref{l:Lambda} are satisfied for every $T$ that is sufficiently large with respect to $E$ and $H$.
 Hence, \eqref{eq:GT-Lambda-and-N-q-P} yields the following estimate for the interval $[y_0,y_1]= I_{m,m'}$~:

 Proposition \ref{p:equid} shows that the right hand side is small for most pairs $(m,m')$.
 Indeed, together with Proposition \ref{p:equid}, the above implies that \eqref{eq:two-sums-1} is bounded above by